-Students who wish to be considered for participation in the Military Leadership and National Security Studies Track must have a cumulative GPA of at least 2.5 and must submit an application to Professor Simms of the Department of History.
+Students who wish to be considered for participation in the Military Leadership and National Security Studies Track must have a cumulative GPA of at least 2.5 and must submit an application to Professor Simms at the Wilson Center at (434) 223-7077.

 In addition to the College's own academic study-abroad programs, Hampden-Sydney students are eligible to participate and earn academic credits in approved foreign-study programs sponsored by other colleges or educational organizations.
 These programs offer a variety of opportunities for study in Europe, Central and South America, South and East Asia, and the Middle East.